Omani Empire: Relations with the United States of America

-Said bin Sultan of al-Busaid Dynasty
+Said bin Sultan of the al-Busaid Dynasty

-Said bin Sultan was son of Sultan bin Ahmad, who ruled Oman from 1792 to 1804.
+Said bin Sultan was the son of Sultan bin Ahmad, who ruled Oman from 1792 to 1804.
 Sultan bin Ahmad died in 1804 on an expedition to Basra.
 He appointed Mohammed bin Nasir bin Mohammed al-Jabry as the Regent and guardian of his two sons, Salim bin Sultan and Said bin Sultan.
 Sultan's brother Qais bin Ahmad, ruler of Sohar, decided to attempt to seize power.
 Early in 1805 Qais and his brother Mohammed marched south along the coast to Muttrah, which he easily captured.
 Qais then started to besiege Muscat.
 Mohammed bin Nasir tried to bribe Qais to leave, but did not succeed.

 Mohammed bin Nasir called on Badr bin Saif for help.
 After a series of engagements, Qais was forced to retire to Sohar.
 Badr bin Saif became the effective ruler.
-Allied with the Wahhabis, Badr bin Saif became increasingly unpopular.To get his wards out of the way, Badr bin Saif made Salim bin Sultan governor of Al Maşna‘ah, on the Batinah coast and Said bin Sultan governor of Barka.
+Allied with the Wahhabis, Badr bin Saif became increasingly unpopular.
+To get his wards out of the way, Badr bin Saif made Salim bin Sultan governor of Al Maşna‘ah, on the Batinah coast and Said bin Sultan governor of Barka.

 In 1806, Said bin Sultan lured Badr bin Saif to Barka and murdered him nearby.
 Said was proclaimed ruler of Oman.
 There are different accounts of what happened, but it seems clear that Said struck the first blow and his supporters finished the job.
 Said was acclaimed by the people as a liberator from the Wahhabis, who left the country.
 Qais bin Ahmad at once gave his support to Said.
 Nervous of the Wahhabi reaction, Said blamed Mohammed bin Nasir for the murder.